-The U.S. Environmental Protection Agency (U.S. EPA) is updating its performance metrics in ENERGY STAR Portfolio Manager tool based on the most recent market data available (2012 CBECS data) to keep ENERGY STAR metrics as current as possible, and reflective of current market performance.
+The U.S. Environmental Protection Agency (U.S. EPA) is updating its performance metrics in the ENERGY STAR Portfolio Manager tool based on the most recent market data available (2012 CBECS data) to keep ENERGY STAR metrics as current as possible, and reflective of current market performance.
 This is resulting also in an update of the source energy conversion factors used in all Energy Star score models.
-The release date for all updated scores is August 26, 2018 and will impact all building Energy Star scores.
+The release date for all updated scores is August 26, 2018, and will impact all building Energy Star scores.

 The ENERGY STAR score (1-100) compares your building’s energy performance to that of similar buildings nationwide.
-The U.S. building stock shows an overall improvement in the energy performance in the last couple years which is reflected in the most recent market data.
+The U.S. building stock shows an overall improvement in energy performance in the last couple of years which is reflected in the most recent market data.
 Conclusively, when Portfolio Manager metrics are updated in August, ENERGY STAR scores and other performance metrics will, on average, decrease.
 Thus, your individual building’s ENERGY STAR score may increase or decrease, depending on your energy use, fuel mix, business activity, property type, and other variables.

-Example: After the update a building with an ENERGY STAR Score of 90 might have now only an ENERGY STAR Score of 78.
+Example: After the update, a building with an ENERGY STAR Score of 90 might have now only an ENERGY STAR Score of 78.

 The Energy Star models for the following property types will be updated:

 - Financial offices, banks, courthouses